| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 named ‘tar’, after the name of the main program it

-Another thing you might want to do is checking the spelling or meaning
+Another thing you might want to do is check the spelling or meaning

-manual, for once you have carefully read it.
+manual, once you have carefully read it.
 GNU tar

 has a short help feature, triggerable through the